BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 However, we can employ an equivalent strategy where we first modify each BDD expression $E$ in the antecedent to the form $E' := (E and J) or overline(J) equiv J -> E$.
 We can then do the strong preimage computations, allowing us to only consider the indexing cases we know $E$ to be true when the care predicate is true (corresponding to those cases that map exclusively to the bottom left 3 quadrants in @paramedIndexingRelFigure).
 We modify the guard of the output constraint to include $J$ and do the checking as described above.

 Compared to restriction of the indexing relation, this approach will potentially cause some signals to be $top$, but only on indexing variable assignments that exclusively index $overline(J)$.
-This is fine since $P_R$ and $P^R$ not will contain such cases, thus not affecting our output checking procedure for either correctness or counter example analysis.
-Since the only indexing cases that we consider during analysis are those that index at least one case in $P$, this is equivalent to to restriction method described above.
+This is fine since $J_R$ and $J^R$ not will contain such cases, thus not affecting our output checking procedure for either correctness or counter example analysis.
+Since the only indexing cases that we consider during analysis are those that index at least one case in $J$, this is equivalent to to restriction method described above.

 Since we are not modify the indexing relation, we can still use the efficient partitioned abstraction preimage operations.